You can’t get your hearing back — so it’s worth protecting. Read on for a few tips to take with you to that next music festival.

-“Noise-induced hearing loss is a major cause of hearing loss across the country,” said Courtney Voelker, MD, PhD, assistant professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC.
+“Noise-induced hearing loss is a major cause of hearing loss across the country,” says Courtney Voelker, MD, PhD, an ear specialist at Keck Medicine of USC and assistant professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC.
 “We live in a society where we are all exposed to loud noises.
 Concerts, weddings, movie theaters, restaurants, nightclubs, places of worship, etc. These are all examples of places where we are exposed to too much noise.
 Permanent damage to the inner ear can occur after one extremely loud noise exposure or repeated exposure over time.”

-But that doesn’t mean you can’t join your friends at that Drake concert or take a date to your favorite jazz club.
+But that doesn’t mean you can’t join your friends at a concert or take a date to your favorite jazz club.
 With a few precautions, you can enjoy a live concert and protect your hearing.
 Here are a few ways to get started.

 Earplugs are an easy (and relatively affordable) way to protect your hearing.
 Don’t worry — you’ll still be able to hear the music.
 Just opt for musician-grade earplugs, which lessen the sound intensity while keeping the quality intact.